joe-sd/stardog-gnn-link-prediction/README.md

 ## Notes

 - The model is kept minimal to focus on the Stardog integration workflow
-- The SPARQL queries are placeholders - adjust them to match your ontology
+- The SPARQL queries in `extract_from_stardog.py` query from the `<urn:data>` named graph - adjust if your data is in a different graph
-- The `write_back.py` script uses a generic `predictedLink` relation - you may want to predict relation types as well
+- The `write_back.py` script inserts predictions into the `<urn:predictions>` named graph
+- Predicted relationships are automatically labeled with "predicted" prefix (e.g., `predictedStoresFor`) and the relationship type is inferred from node types
 - For production use, you'd want to add more sophisticated evaluation metrics and model selection

 ## Next Steps